assen-totin/cdn/README.md

 }
 ```

-If no response is returned (or if the response lacks the `status` field), whether the download will proceed or not is determined by the value of the `cdn_status_download` parameter.

 ### Delete

 The authorisation request will be the same as with download, but the `http_method` will be set to DELETE.